Stinger: Arthropods

 Among arthropods, a sting or stinger is a sharp organ, often connected with a venom gland and adapted to inflict a wound by piercing, as with the caudal sting of a scorpion.
 Stings are usually located at the rear of the animal.
-Animals with stings include bees, wasps (including hornets) and scorpions, as well as a single beetle species (Onychocerus albitarsis) that can deliver a venomous sting from its antennae, whose terminal segments have evolved to resemble a scorpion's tail.
+Animals with stings include bees, wasps (including hornets), some ants like fire ants, and scorpions, as well as a single beetle species (Onychocerus albitarsis) that can deliver a venomous sting from its antennae, whose terminal segments have evolved to resemble a scorpion's tail.

 In all stinging Hymenoptera the sting is a modified ovipositor.
 Unlike most other stings, honey bee workers' stings are strongly barbed and lodge in the flesh of mammals upon use, tearing free from the honey bee's body, killing the bee within minutes.
 The sting has its own ganglion, and it continues to saw into the target's flesh and release venom for several minutes.
 This trait is of obvious disadvantage to the individual but protects the hive from attacks by large animals; aside from the effects of the venom, the remnant also marks the stung animal with honey bee alarm pheromone.
 The barbs of a honey bee's attack are only suicidal if the skin is elastic, as is characteristic of vertebrates such as birds and mammals; honey bees can sting other insects repeatedly without dying.

 The sting of nearly all other bees and other sting-bearing organisms is not barbed and can be used to sting repeatedly.
 The description of barbed or unbarbed is not precise: there are barbs on the stings of yellowjacket wasps and the Mexican honey wasp, but the barbs are so small that the wasp can sometimes withdraw its sting apparatus from victim's skin.

 The stings of some wasps, such as those of the Polistes versicolor, contain relatively large amounts of 5-hydroxytryptamine (5-HT) in its venoms.
 The 5-HT in these venoms has been found to play at least two roles: one as a pain-producing agent and the other in the distribution and penetration of the paralyzing components to vulnerable sites in the offender.
 This helps in the rapid immobilization of the animal or of the body parts receiving the venom.

 Spiders only bite, although some tarantulas have barbed bristles called urticating hairs.
 Certain caterpillars also have urticating hairs.
 Centipedes also possess a venomous bite rather than a sting, inflicted with a highly modified first pair of legs, called forcipules.

-Other animals
+Stingrays, platypuses and jellyfish

 Organs that perform similar functions in non-arthropods are often referred to as "stings".
 These organs include the modified dermal denticle of the stingray, the venomous spurs on the hind legs of the male platypus, and the cnidocyte tentacles of the jellyfish.

-The term sting was historically often used for the fang of a snake, although this usage is uncommon today.
-Snakes are said, correctly, to bite, not sting.